 |This holiday next takes place in 221 Days.|

-Who is off on New Year's Eve 2016?
+Who is off on New Year's Eve?

-New Year's Eve is the last day of the year, in the Gregorian calendar.
+New Year's Eve is 31st December, the last day of the year, in the Gregorian calendar.

-Countries who still use the Julian Calendar observe New Year's Eve on January 13th.
+Countries who still use the Julian Calendar observe New Year's Eve on 13th January.

-It is traditionally celebrated with firework displays across the globe at 00:00 in the local time zones.
+New Year's Eve is traditionally celebrated with firework displays across the globe at 00:00 in the local time zones.

 During the Middle Ages, a number of different Christian feast dates were used to mark the New Year, though calendars often continued to display the months in columns running from January to December in the Roman fashion.

-Most countries in Western Europe had officially adopted January 1st as New Year's Day even before they adopted the Gregorian calendar.
+Most countries in Western Europe had officially adopted 1st January as New Year's Day even before they adopted the Gregorian calendar.
 This was called Circumcision Style, because it was the date of the 'Feast of the Circumcision', which occured on the eighth day after Christmas Day, and is said to have been the day when Christ was circumcised.